10Kft/10kft-api/CONTRIBUTING.md

 The project should be tested locally before putting up a pull request to ensure that the changes are working as expected and original functionality is not affected.

 ### Testing Changes
-Follow the steps in the [README.md](README.md#Running-the-Docs-Locally) to run the documentation page locally.
+Follow the steps in [Publishing](#Running-the-Docs-Locally) to run the documentation page locally.
 Ensure that the original functionality of the page is intact and the new changes are behaving as expected.

 ### Putting up a Pull Request
 After testing the proposed changes, please fork a branch and then submit a pull request.
 [More info about pull requests here.](https://help.github.com/en/articles/about-pull-requests)